Self-Updatable Large Language Models by Integrating Context into Model Parameters: Introduction

 To achieve long-term Retention, a cognitive system must effectively store its experiences.
 Existing methods for managing past experiences can be categorized based on whether they require additional modules or parameters beyond the model’s inherent parameters: (1) \textbf{Methods without Additional Modules or Parameters:} These approaches, including continual learning, model editing, and knowledge distillation techniques, embed knowledge directly into the model’s parameters.
 For instance, model editing methods such as MEND~\citep{mend}, ROME~\citep{ROME}, MEMIT~\citep{memit}, and Model-Editing-FT~\citep{model-editing-ft} update specific components of the language model to incorporate or modify information.
 These methods are particularly effective for inserting factual statements like “The highest mountain above sea level is Mount Everest.”
 However, they may be limited in handling more complex experiences that extend beyond simple facts.
 Continual learning methods~\citep{lamol,wu2024continual} can manage more intricate information but typically require compiling a corpus for pre-training or fine-tuning, which may not be suitable for frequent and rapid updates.
-Moreover, continual learning often relies on Next-Word Prediction (NWP) loss, which may not guarantee strong Efficacy in immediate knowledge integration, and may not be applicable when the experiences to be injected are multi-modal~\citep{wang2024lvchat,wu2024commit}.
+Moreover, continual learning often relies on Next-Word Prediction (NWP) loss, which may not guarantee strong Efficacy in immediate knowledge integration.
 Existing Knowledge Distillation methods mainly focus on distilling factual statements~\citep{padmanabhan2024propagating} or prompts~\citep{choi2022prompt} into model parameters, which may fall short when injecting complicated experiences.
 (2) \textbf{Methods with Additional Modules or Parameters}: These approaches employ external components such as text repositories, constructed knowledge bases, or memory modules to store past experiences, thereby facilitating long-term Retention.
 For example, MemoryLLM~\citep{wang2024memoryllm} and Retrieval-Augmented Generation~\citep{lewis2020retrieval} allow models to access external information during inference.
-The language model can directly attend to external modules, enhancing Efficacy by providing accurate and relevant information.
-However, relying on external storage requires maintaining large modules to store all past experiences, thereby increasing storage requirements.
+The language model can directly attend to external modules, which can enhance Efficacy by providing accurate and relevant information.
+However, relying on external storage necessitates maintaining large modules to store all past experiences, thereby increasing storage requirements.
 Smaller external modules usually offer only marginal benefits~\citep{wang2024memoryllm,RMT,bulatov2023scaling}.